 Those who want the best Android TV experience and primarily rely on streaming services for your media playback needs, will be thrilled with the new Shield TV (2019).
 You are still provided with the ability to expand storage (albeit limited), and you'll get a built-in Chromecast with 4K playback, Gigabit Ethernet, along with compatibility with Dolby Atmost and Dolby Vision.

 All of this makes for an amazing package, but with just 8GB of onboard storage, you'll likely want to pick up a microSD card just to have enough room for your various streaming apps.
-But again, this isn't much of an issue unless you plan on downloading all of the different apps that are available.
+If you planned on using this as your Plex Media Server, we would recommend spending an extra $50 and grabbing the Shield TV Pro (2019) thanks to the two USB 3.0 ports.

 The NVIDIA Shield TV can be the anchor to not only your living room entertainment, but also the rest of your smart home devices.
 With Google Assistant now fully integrated into the NVIDIA Shield TV's software.